nikspyratos/toybox/README.md

 ## Support this project

 - [Buy me a coffee](https://tip-jar.co.za/@thecapegreek)
-- Sign up to services like OhDear and Paystack with my affiliate links in the [Next Steps](#next-steps---diy) section.
+- Use my affiliate links for Larafast, OhDear and Paystack (found all over this README).
 - I also [consult in the Laravel & payments space](https://nik.software)
 - Post what you've built using the Toybox and tag me!